harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 In no particular order, they are:

+*You are only as young as the last time you changed your mind.* --- Kevin Kelly

+*Be governed not by the tyranny of the urgent but by the elevation of the important.* --- Kevin Kelly

 *Become the best in the world at what you do.
 Keep redefining what do you do until this is true.* --- Naval

 *It is not about the capacity to think but rather the choice of what to think about.* --- David Foster Wallace